MehdiMirzaie2/42-born2beroot/README.md

 ## Born2BeRoot Guide
 This guide has 8 Parts:
-- Part 1 - Downloading Your Virtual Machine
-- Part 2 - Installing Your Virtual Machine
+- Part 1 - Installing Your Virtual Machine
 - Part 3 - Starting Your Virtual Machine
 - Part 4 - Configurating Your Virtual Machine
 - Part 5 - Connecting to SSH
 - Part 6 - Continue Configurating Your Virtual Machine
 - Part 7 - Signature.txt
 - Part 8 - Your Born2BeRoot Defence Evaluation with Answers

+## This guide assumes Virtual Box is downloaded on your system

 ## Part 1 - Downloading Debian